25 High School Summer Engineering Programs in 2025

 Cost: Free

-This special summer program for high school students is aimed at rising juniors and seniors who are interested in exploring the field of engineering.
-SES is a five-day program and three sessions are held over the summer—the third session is open only to returning program participants.
+This special summer program for high school students is aimed at rising juniors and seniors interested in exploring the field of engineering.
+SES is a five-day program with three sessions over the summer—the third session is open only to returning program participants.
 During the sessions, students are exposed to multiple engineering disciplines, participate in workshops, work on projects, and learn about the academic expectations and nature of college.

 Female students, students from underrepresented groups in engineering, students from low-income families, and students who will be first-generation college students are strongly encouraged to apply.